 ARRIVALS: C James Skelton (Rule 5 selection from Tigers), 2B Felipe Lopez (free agent from Cardinals), LHP Scott Schoeneweis (trade with Mets).

-DEPARTURE: LHP Randy Johnson (free agent, signed with Giants), 2B/SS David Eckstein (free agent, signed with Padres).
+DEPARTURES: LHP Randy Johnson (free agent, signed with Giants), 2B/SS David Eckstein (free agent, signed with Padres).

-FREE AGENTS: 1B Tony Clark, 1B/OF Adam Dunn, 2B/SS David Eckstein, RHP Juan Cruz, 2B Orlando Hudson, RHP Brandon Lyon.
+FREE AGENTS: 1B/OF Adam Dunn, RHP Juan Cruz, 2B Orlando Hudson, RHP Brandon Lyon.

 The D-backs did not offer arbitration to Dunn or LHP Randy Johnson, both Type A free agents, fearing if either or accepted it would blow their 2009 budget, which stands at about $70-72 million.
 Johnson then signed with San Francisco.
 They offered arbitration to Hudson (Type A), Cruz (Type A) and Lyon (Type B).